choisant/imcalML/data_generation/instructions.md

 ## Sphalerons

 To produce sphalerons we want to use the [instantons](https://gitlab.com/apapaefs/instantons) library add-on to the [Herwig7](https://herwig.hepforge.org/) event generator software.
+Generating these files require you to have a working installation of Herwig7, python 3 and a lot of patience.
+Instructions are unfortunately not available except on request (as of January 2023), but hopefully this will change.

 ## Black holes